cottonstartiet/react-app-base/readme.md

 A basic react fontend bootstrapped using create-react-app and is integrated with the node-server.
 The frontend itself does not use any UI library as people have different choices and prefernces.
 The project provides a frontend that calls the backend node api to get data from MongoDB.
 You can use these together as a starting point and extend this to a larger application.

+### How to run?
+Follow the steps below to run the nreact frontend:

+**Steps**
+1. Rename `.env.sample` to `.env`.
+This file contains all your secrets.
+1. Provide the values required in the `.env` file.
+1. Frontend uses firebase for authentication so you will have to setup a firebase project and get the requried values from firebase console.
+1. opne a cmd prompt inside the `react-client` folder and run the commands below:

+***On Windows***
+Install npm dependencies
+`yarn` or `npm install`

+`yarn start` or `npm run`

 ### Fatures:
 1. Built using Typescript.
 1. React app using CRA.